 Easton isn’t just an award-winning writer.
 Like Cornette, he’s also a longtime fan, and he first remembers watching wrestling in the early 1980s as a boy in his native Maryland.

-Easton remembers a particular scene that showcased exactly how vicious the Southern style of wrestling could get.
-In 1985, Tully Blanchard and Magnum TA were in a hot feud for the NWA United States championship, which culminated in an “I Quit” match inside a steel cage at Starrcade.
+Easton remembers a particular scene that showcased precisely how vicious the Southern style of wrestling could get.
+In 1985, Tully Blanchard and Magnum TA were in a hot feud for the NWA United States Championship, culminating in an "I Quit" match inside a steel cage at Starrcade.
 When Blanchard’s valet, Baby Doll, threw a wooden chair into the ring, Magnum eventually got his hands on a broken piece of the chair and threatened to gouge Blanchard’s eye out with it, resulting in the future Horseman quitting the match and the title.

 "It was brutal," Easton said.
 "I was like ‘Holy shit!’
 I’d never seen anything like that before."

-Easton has written about wrestling before, working with artist Denis Medri on a graphic novel about the life of Andre the Giant, titled Closer to Heaven.
+Easton has written about wrestling before, working with artist Denis Medri on a graphic novel about Andre the Giant’s life, titled Closer to Heaven.
 That kind of work led to this collaboration with Jim Cornette.